mathewChristian/Veribit/veribit-fe/README.md

 # Project Description

-This project is to process KYC by User token
+This project is to process KYC requests via a 'User' token exchange

-User can upload their passport and ID card image from their local PC or taking photo using web camera so that Admin can check it
+Users can upload their passport and ID card image from their local PC or by taking a photo using web camera so that Admin can check it.
+The front-end is built in React and uses a Redux Saga design pattern.
+The 'components' folder contain the Actions and the 'containers' folder contain the UI elements.
+The Redux Saga design pattern is designed for very lightwieght logical expression, rapid prototyping and deployment of microservices.

+Standard expressions look something like this:

+    * ```{service_name}_{microservice}_{status}```

+So let’s say:

+    * ```fetchSomeData_events```  This will start the saga.
+    * ```fetchSomeData_events_start```  This action is dispatched by the service as soon as it starts.
+    * ```fetchSomeData_events_success```  This action is dispatched by the service when it finishes.
+    * ```fetchSomeData_events_error```  This action is dispatched if there is an error during the process.

-User will get KYC status from admin
+Users recieve the KYC status from the admin service

-# How to run project
+# How to run a project
-It is easy to run project
+It's quite simple to run a project

 First, You should install NodeJS on your local environment